AndrijaSyrmia/Docs/NewTargetInLLD.md

 </div>
 <br />

-These are only some of relocations from **RISC**-V, but you can see the point.
+These are only some of relocations from **RISC-V**, but you can see the point.
 Include this file in **llvm/include/llvm/BinaryFormat/ELF.h** in an unnamed enum, after the definition of **ELF_RELOC**, but before it is undefined.
 After this, you have an enum with all your target's reloc types.
 Here, you can also put processor specific flags.
 Example (**RISCV**):

 <div align="center">
   <img src="https://github.com/AndrijaSyrmia/Docs/blob/master/assets/e-flags-riscv.png?raw=true">